coolinmc6/analytics/Mastering-Retention.md

 ![Phases of becoming a current user](https://github.com/coolinmc6/analytics/blob/master/assets/phases-current-user.png)

+- I. Current Users Diagnostic
+	+ look at baseline retention for the current user cohort
+	+ investigate user properties & segment retention curve
+- II.
+Find behavioral personas of current users
+- III.
+Discover the drivers of Habit Formation
+- IV.
+Discover drives from Passive to Core to Power Personas
 - This pretty much sums up this chapter: **Studying current user retention is about understanding the factors that encourage people to form a habit.**
 - The "A-ha Moment" is when people see the value in the product
 - To identify the drivers of habit formation, you need to find the action or set of actions that separates users who form a habit and from those who don't